Locations:

 A note from Cleveland Clinic

-Knee pain can be debilitating and interfere with your quality of life.
-Fortunately, pes anserinus bursitis can be effectively treated, especially when diagnosed in the early stages.
-Your healthcare provider can determine a personalized treatment plan to ease your painful symptoms and help you return to normal life.
+Pes anserine bursitis can be debilitating and interfere with your quality of life.
+Fortunately, there are effective treatment options, especially when you get an early diagnosis.
+Your healthcare provider can determine a personalized treatment plan to ease your painful symptoms and help you get moving again.
+You don’t have to live with the pain.
+Make an appointment with your provider so you can get on with your life.

 Advertisement